rajvipulraj401/JS_Dsa/4 - Problem_Solving_Approach/README.md

 # Problem Solving

-Understand the Problem
+1.Understand the Problem

-Explore Concrete Examples
+2.Explore Concrete Examples

-Break It Down
+3.Break It Down

-Solve/Simplify
+4.Solve/Simplify

-Look Back and Refactor
+5. Look Back and Refactor

-## Understand The Problem
+## 1. Understand The Problem

 1) Can i restate the problem in my own words so that i can understand the problem?